Crumbls/importer/README.md

 WP connections ( not yet supported )

 Right now, I'm throwing hundreds of files I've pulled from the internet at it to test with.
 It works properly with sql or xml.
 Please, do not do this.
-I just want a way to test one of the few hundred exports I have to try and create errors with real data.
+I just want a way to test one of theexports I have to try and create errors with real data.

 ```
 	Import::each(function($record) {